 Each year, nurses and health professionals gather at Loyola's Health Sciences Campus to share the latest information in research at the Ruth K. Palmer Research Symposium.
 For decades, this event has addressed matters seminal to nursing research, education, administration, policy, and clinical practices.

-The 2022 35th Ruth K. Palmer Symposium, "In Pursuit of Truth: The Critical Role of Research in Health Care," will be held virtually on March 18, 2022.
-Abstract submission and registration are coming soon.
+The 2023 36th Ruth K. Palmer Research Symposium will be held in-person on March 17, 2023.
+Details about abstract submission and registration are coming soon.

 Midwest Nursing Research Society Annual Conference

 The School of Nursing is proud to collaborate with the Midwest Nursing Research Society (MNRS), where scientists, innovators, and clinical practitioners gather to share ideas and grow the field of nursing through innovative research.

 The 47th annual MNRS Research Conference, “Leading the Way: The Critical Importance of Nursing Science and Implementation in a New Era," will be held in-person in Des Moines, Iowa, from March 29 to April 1, 2023.